donovan-h-parks/Background-Subtraction-Library/README.md

 # License

-This software is released under GNE General Public License version 3.
+This software is released under GNU General Public License version 3.
 See LICENSE.txt for further details.

 # Contact